CANCER SUCKS. We know this. But you never have to go through it alone.

 Losing my mom to cancer when she was only 48 was/is heartbreaking.
 I wasn’t ready for it!
 We are NEVER ready.
 Losing multiple family members to this disease leaves a hole in your heart that will always be there.
 I have also lost friends to cancer.
 Cancer does not discriminate against age.
 But when you are given a chance to tell their story, to keep their memory alive, you do it.

 And having been diagnosed with cancer myself in 2016 at the age of 34 taught me that you can never say “it will never happen to me.”
-I am now 5 years cancer free.
-And I would not have gotten here without the support of my girlfriend, My dad, my brother, my family, the ladies of the Ovarian Cancer Connection, and my friends and my guardian angels from above, and of course The Victory Center.
+Including a recurrence in 2017.
+I am now 6 years cancer free.
+And I would not have gotten here without the support of my wife, My dad, my brother, my family, the ladies of the Ovarian Cancer Connection, and my friends and my guardian angels from above, and of course The Victory Center.
 I know I can lean on them and that they will always be there for me.

 By donating to me you are providing those with cancer and their loved ones with services through The Victory Center such as yoga, arts and crafts, reiki, massages, wig banks, and so much more.